bojosipa/bojosipa/README.md

 I have a strong passion for continuous learning and personal growth.
 My internship at the Securities Commission has further fueled my motivation to excel in the IT sector.
 I am eager to expand my knowledge and skills especially in frontend development, keeping up with the latest industry trends and best practices.

 ---
+### 📫 Contact
+If you have any questions, collaboration opportunities, or just want to connect, feel free to reach out to me.
+You can contact me via [Email](bosnjakjosipa01@gmail.com)  or find me on <a href= 'https://www.linkedin.com/in/josipa-bo%C5%A1njak-720686257'> LinkedIn </a>.